- 1 cup stone-ground grits

 - 1/4 teaspoon black pepper

-Pour the grits mixture into the prepared casserole dish, spreading it evenly to ensure consistent baking.
-Tap the dish lightly on the countertop to release any trapped air bubbles.
+- Transfer the grits mixture to the greased baking dish, spreading it evenly.
+Gently tap the dish on the counter to remove any air bubbles.

-Carefully remove the casserole from the oven and let it cool for a few minutes.
-Sprinkle some fresh parsley on top if desired for a hint of vibrant color and an herbaceous kick.
+- Once done, remove the casserole from the oven and let it cool for a few minutes.
+Sprinkle fresh chives or scallions on top for a burst of freshness and vibrant flavor.

 Tips and Variations:

-- For an extra kick, add a pinch of cayenne pepper or paprika to the grits mixture before baking.
+- For an extra savory twist, add cooked bacon bits to the grits mixture before baking.

-- If you prefer a more pronounced garlic flavor, roast the garlic cloves before mincing them for a caramelized and nuanced flavor profile.
+- If you prefer a more pronounced garlic flavor, roast the garlic cloves in the oven before mincing and incorporating them into the dish.